spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/05-restore-backup.md

-- If the destination cluster is an AWS EKS cluster, ensure that the storgae class type is `gp2`.
+- If the destination cluster is an AWS EKS cluster, ensure the storage class type is `gp2`.

 - If the backup location is configured using the Security Token Service (STS) authentication method, ensure to define a trust relationship with the destination cluster.
 The trust relationship will allow the destination cluster to assume the necessary IAM permissions to access the backup files.
 You can define a trust relationship for your destination cluster similar to the one explained in the [Add a Backup Location using Security Token Service](/clusters/cluster-management/backup-restore/add-backup-location-sts) guide.